emilyise/bisulfite_align_nf/README.md

     --skip_dedup                        Skips BAM deduplication; automatically invoked with "--rrbs" --skip_extract                      Skips Bismark methylation call extraction

-    --trimmed_reads [file]              Use in place of --reads to align trimmed read fastq files when "--skip_trim" supplied --bams [file]                       Use when skipping alignment and/or deduplication.
+    --trimmed_reads [file]              Use in place of --reads to align trimmed read fastq files; automatically invokes "--skip_trim"
+    --bams [file]                       Use when skipping alignment and/or deduplication.
 If running deduplication input raw aligned BAMs.
 If performing methylation call extraction from BAMs "--skip_align" is automatically invoked.
 Invoke "--skip_dedup" if deduplication is not desired for input